devanmcg/IntroRangeR/09_TimeSeriesCounts/README.md

 ## The assignment

+### Graph
 Use these data [CalfDistancesByMinute.Rdata](https://github.com/devanmcg/IntroRangeR/blob/master/data/CalfDistancesByMinute.Rdata) to reproduce the following graph as closely as possible:

 <img src="https://github.com/devanmcg/IntroRangeR/blob/master/09_TimeSeriesCounts/HourlyDistances-1.png" width="600">

+### Questions

+* How did not having a flap affect behavior over time?
+* What might account for differences between the two groups, and changes within?

 ### Hints